• Skip to primary navigation

 Serve

-Serve our ham and bean soup with any crusty bread or rolls, a crisp green salad, or a cheesy sandwich.
+Serve our ham and bean soup with any crusty bread, like our bloomer bread, a crisp green salad, or a cheesy sandwich.
 Try our kale salad or our grilled pimento cheese.

 Expert Tips